Exafunction/codeium-sublime/README.md

 ## 🚀 Getting started

+*We're currently working on getting Codeium added to Package Control*

 1. Add the `Codeium.sublime-package` file to your `Installed Packages` directory.

 2. Run the command `Codeium: Sign In` and follow the instructions.